computer-lab/computerlab.io/source/_posts/lab-README.md

 - Django-Rest-Framework for serializing data over the wire, and Django-Oauth-Toolkit for authentication.
 - Django as our backend framework.
 - Postgres as our persistence layer, or SQLite for simpler projects.
 - Ansible to configure AWS servers.

 ### Our Technical Procedures:
 - Linting: we ensure a common code style and eliminate bugs by using linters for Python and JavaScript.
 We also lint React, specifically.
 The linters are set to run during development to problems can be addressed while writing code.
-- Testing: testing is especially important because it allows us to refactor and confidently deliver code to clients.
-We test both our JavaScript and Python codes, and use Test-Driven Development for all important components.
+- Testing: testing allows us to refactor and confidently deliver code to clients.
+We test both our JavaScript and Python code, and use Test-Driven Development for all important components.
 - For each project, we create and maintain appropriate development, QA, and production environments.
 We make sure that this process is automated using Ansible.